meghdadFar/mwes_m2/README.md

 # mwes_m2
-Java implementation of an MWE identification method (only two word noun compound category) based on the non-substitutability of MWEs.
+Java implementation of an MWE identification method (only two word noun compound category) based on Substitution Driven Measures of Association (SDMAs).

 Introduction:
 =======================================================